Loading

 Babylonian captain of the guard under Nebuchadnezzar who released Jeremiah from captivity and gave a theologically accurate explanation of Jerusalem's fall — an ironic moment where a pagan officer preaches what Israel's own leaders refused to hear

-open_in_newNebuzaradan was the captain of Nebuchadnezzar's guard who oversaw the destruction of Jerusalem and the deportation of its people to Babylon, as recorded in 2 Kings 25 and Jeremiah 39–40.
+Captain of Nebuchadnezzar's guard who oversaw the destruction of Jerusalem and the deportation of its people to Babylon, as recorded in 2 Kings 25 and Jeremiah 39–40.
 In a striking irony, this Babylonian officer recognized that Jerusalem fell because its people had sinned against God — a theological truth their own leaders had refused to accept.
 He treated the prophet Jeremiah with unexpected kindness, releasing him from chains and allowing him to choose his own fate.